Escritora | Educadora | Border-smasher

-Dr. Siu in the news
+in the news

 The Author

 Dr. Siu holds a Masters in Latin American Literatures from UC Berkeley, and a Doctoral Degree in Cultural Studies from the University of California, Los Angeles.
 She has taught courses on race, immigration, Central American, Chicana/o and Latinx literatures, while publishing multiple articles, chapters, and academic works on these topics in numerous national and international journals and books.
-Among the universities where she has taught are UCLA, the University of Puget Sound, Chapman University, and Loyola Marymount University, Los Angeles.
+Among the universities where Dr. Siu has taught are UCLA, the University of Puget Sound, Chapman University, and Loyola Marymount University, Los Angeles.

 After becoming a mother in 2013, Dr. Siu encountered the problem all socially-conscious parents face: the lack of inspiring, empowering, historically on-point, and culturally sensitive books for children of color in the U.S. So she decided to write her own.
-She is now writing the children’s book series, Rebeldita the Fearless / Rebeldita la Alegre, published by Izote Press.
+She is now writing the children’s book series, Rebeldita the Fearless / Rebeldita la Alegre, published by Izote and Rebeldita Press.
 In this series, Dr. Siu centralizes the power of children vis-a-vis destructive ogre-forces living in society.

 In 2020, Dr. Siu was selected "Top Ten New Latino Latinx Authors" by Latino Stories for her contributions to children's literature in the United States.